yulin6/FishGame-Codebase3/Fish/README.txt

 which contain the respective aspects of the game modelled with the MVC approach.

+Currently, most files are contained within /model.
+Files related to the pieces include Tile.java, Hole.java, Board.java, IBoard.java, BoardSpace.java, BoardPosition.java, PixelPosition.java, etc.
+Files related to the game state include GameState.java, Penguin.java, Player.java, IState.java, etc.
+Files related to the game tree include GameTree.java, Action.java, Move.java, and Pass.java.

 Planning/ contains documents describing the underlying structure of the Fish game in broader terms as conceptualized before implementing the game.
 It also contains descriptions of software components of Fish and their interfaces.

+Making the project:
+"make" in the same directory this README.txt is originally located in, assuming no changes have been made to the Makefile provided.
+It will remove any output folders/classes if they exist, then build the project.

 Testing:
 Assuming the current working directory is Common/: